LinkORB Engineering

 Conventional commits is a set of rules for writing clear and concise commit messages in a human and machine readable format.
 On the human side, this convention ensures collaborators understand changes and the motivation for such changes at a glance.
 On the machine side of things, conventional commits allow the easy creation of a standard commit history that automation tools can operate on.

-All LinkORB teams collaborating on a Git repository use conventional commit messages of the following format:
+All LinkORB teams collaborating on a Git repository use conventional commit messages written in the following format:

 <type>[(<scope>)]: <subject> #<cardNumber>